Ossur Carbon Fiber AFO Fit Guide (AFO Light & AFO Dynamic)

 How do I stop the AFO from feeling hard under my foot?

-Remove the shoe’s insole, place the AFO inside on the midsole, then add the insole back (or a thin comfort insert) above the AFO.
-Your foot rests on the insert instead of carbon/metal.
+Remove the shoe's insole, place the AFO inside on the midsole, then add the insole back (or a thin comfort insert) above the AFO.
+Your foot rests on the insert instead of directly on carbon fiber.

 Do I need bigger shoes for an AFO?

 Often yes.
-Look for removable insoles, a deep toe box, a firm heel counter, and adjustable closures.
+Look for shoes with a removable insole, deep toe box, firm heel counter, and adjustable closures.
 Some users prefer a slightly larger or wider shoe once the AFO is inside.
+If the foot plate is too long for your current shoes, have it trimmed by an orthotist — do not size up on the brace.